FlatFilers/sdk/README.md

 ## Getting started

-Make sure you are in Developer Mode by clicking the toggle in the bottom right corner of the Flatfile dashboard.
+Make sure you are in Developer Mode by clicking the toggle in the bottom left corner of the Flatfile dashboard.

 ### Get your Embed ID